• Skip to primary navigation

 It is true that the chemical structure of synthetic oxytocin is identical to the chemical structure of the natural (endogenous) oxytocin that our bodies produce during labour, as shown in this picture.

-With this combination, women will miss the natural stress-reducing benefits of their own oxytocin, which also has anti-inflammatory and anti-oxidant effects.
+With this combination of epidural with synthetic oxytocin in labour, the natural stress-reducing benefits of endogenous oxytocin can be reduced or absent.
 (More about this below.)
-This combination might also explain some of the longer-term effects that have been found for synthetic oxytocin, as discussed in Part 2.
+This combination might also explain some of the longer-term effects that have been reported for synthetic oxytocin, to be discussed in upcoming blog posts.Image used with permission

 Some studies suggest extra risks of hypoxia and its possible long-term consequences for babies exposed to synthetic oxytocin in labour, although this area is not well studied.
 (See studies below.)